 Call for Speakers

-For 2018, Predictive Analytics World in North America will continue its growth trajectory by bringing together all industry-specific PAW events for one “mega-conference” in Las Vegas, June 3-7, 2018.
-Convening all the key industry figures and verticals will greatly expand the networking potential.
-The wide range of jointly scheduled events includes: PAW Business, PAW Financial, PAW Manufacturing, and PAW Healthcare
+For 2019, Predictive Analytics World in North America will continue its growth trajectory by once again bringing together all industry-specific PAW events for the second Mega-PAW – June 16-20, 2019 in Las Vegas.
+Convening all the key industry figures and verticals greatly expands the networking potential.
+The wide range of jointly scheduled events includes: PAW Business, PAW Financial, PAW Industry 4.0, PAW Healthcare, and Deep Learning World.

-SPEAKER PROPOSALS ARE BEING ACCEPTED FOR THE FOLLOWING EVENTS:
+SPEAKER PROPOSALS ARE BEING ACCEPTED FOR THE FOLLOWING EVENT:

 If you would like to receive PAW call-for-speakers announcements and notifications as they arise for future PAW events, please provide your email address here: